Olakunle-Eko/Marketing-Dashboard/README.md

 # Questions answered

-1.What is the Total Ad Spend, Impressions, Clicks, Conversions, Revenue and overall ROI of the marketing company? using card visuals
+1.What is the Total Ad Spend, Impressions, Clicks, Conversions, Revenue and overall ROI of the marketing company?

-2.Show charts for Ad Spend by Channel, Clicks vs Impressions, Conversion Rate by Category, Revenue by Product, ROI by Product/Category
+2.What is the Ad Spend by Channel.

-3.what is the monthly and yearly trends for spend, conversions, ROI, and clicks?
+3.What is the monthly and yearly trends for spend, conversions, ROI, and clicks?

-4.Add slicers for Campaign Date, Product Name, Product Category, and Marketing Channel.

-5.Create calculated fields for CTR, Conversion Rate, and ROI using DAX measures
+4. What was the conversion rate according to the categories?

+5. what was the Return of Investment on each catergory?

+6. What is the revenue generated on each product?

+7. What was the conversion rate of customers by categories?

+8. Compare the Rate of those who viewed the ad and those who ended up clicking on it.
+(Clicks vs Impression)